CipherTrustee/certisfy-js/docs/core-api/README.md

 the component APIs and don't require the PKI platform API.

-The PKI platform API, which is a remote end-point API, offers what can be thought of as value-add capabilities that most implementations will find valuable.
+The PKI platform API, which is a remote end-point API, offers what can be thought of as value-add capabilities that most implementations will find worthwhile.

 You can see all functions exposed by the PKI platform API [here](https://github.com/CipherTrustee/certisfy-js/blob/master/src/core-api/api.js).